-1. Winter is relative.
+1. Winter is relative

 I know Europeans might hate me for saying that but a lot of Cape Town winter days rival the best of British/German/Dutch summer.
 Sorry, but that’s a fact.
 While temperatures might not be suitable for endless tanning sessions, you will still get low to mid-twenties on many days in addition to crisp autumnal air.
 I even had blue skies for three weeks (minus two rainy days) which makes Cape Town weather in winter ideal for all of those who don’t really like heat.

-3. Space odyssey.
+3. Space Odyssey

-Capetonians are afraid of the rain.
-There I said it.
-Streets are emptier and I guess just like in any other country people tend to huddle up inside a bit more in winter.
+Streets tend to be emptier and I guess just like in any other country people tend to huddle up inside a bit more in winter.
 That is great news for you, dear visitors, as everything is just so much more relaxed for a lack of crowds – tourists and locals – alike.
-No lines to get up Table Motuntain or at The Test Kitchen which is a treat in itself and fewer customers usually mean better service too!
+No lines to get up Table Mountain, cozy fireplace winetasting at the vineyards and fewer customers usually means better service too!

-4. No reservation.
+4. No reservation

 I’d want to have my last meal in Cape Town.
 The food scene is incredible and you will have a hard time finding a bad meal (or wine) even for little money.
 The cuisine is so varied that carnivores and vegans, daring eaters and home cooks, fast food fans and gourmets will be equally spoilt for choice here.
 One of my favorite things to do in Cape Town winter is to eat everything.

-5. Inside(r) tips.
+5. Inside(r) tips

 If you want to burn a little (or big) hole in your wallet check out one of many indoor markets like the one at the Woodstock Exchange, the Hout Bay or the Old Biscuit Mill weekend markets.
-And if you are a bad traveler traveling anthropologist and want to spend your day at a mall, head towards the iconic V&A Waterfront for some serious good people watching and window shopping.
+And if you are a bad traveler traveling anthropologist and want to spend your day at a mall, head towards the iconic V&A Waterfront for some seriously good people watching and window shopping.

-6. Surf’s up.
+6. Surf’s up

 Storms between Cape Town and the Antarctic push in the most swell between May and August which sounds a lot scarier than it is because it also makes for the best surfing and diving conditions.
-While I am not a surfer myself, I know that Cape Town is mecca for those who like to board up and for good reason: whether you are a newbie or a pro you will find no shortage of suitable waves here.
+While I am not a surfer myself, I know that Cape Town is a mecca for those who like to board up and for good reason: whether you are a newbie or a pro you will find no shortage of suitable waves here.
 You will still need a wetsuit for any prolonged water activities but the water is a lot warmer in winter even in the Atlantic!

-7. Jaw dropping.
+7. Jaw dropping

 Winter is just the right season for sharks in Cape Town and the Western Cape.
 Shark Alley, a narrow strip of water in Castle Rock Marine Protected Area, is especially popular for cow sharks and their prey and an excellent spot for free divers.
-I expect it may come in handy to have your breath taken away when free diving… Officially freediving is not allowed here and you would need to go for sharkcage diving in Gaansbaai (something I am not a fan of for environmental and ethical reasons) so I would recommend to go scuba diving in Cape Town – you will see enough sharks in most areas of the Peninsula and the Atlantic including the Sevengill Shark which will remind you of grandpa shark (and get you humming underwater in no time!).
+I expect it may come in handy to have your breath taken away when free diving… Officially freediving is not allowed here and you would need to go for shark-cage diving in Gaansbaai (something I am not a fan of for environmental and ethical reasons) so I would recommend going scuba diving in Cape Town – you will see enough sharks and seals in most areas of the Peninsula and the Atlantic including the Sevengill Shark which will remind you of grandpa shark (and get you humming underwater in no time!).

 If you prefer watching marine life from the sidelines head to Hermanus where whale season starts in July.
 While I’m now spoilt for life after almost touching a whale shark up close, one of the best things to do in Cape Town in winter is going whale spotting.
 Sometimes they come super close to shore or you follow the Whale Crier to find the Southern Rights.
-Hire a boat if you want to feel like captain Ahab and get really close and cozy.
+Hire a boat if you want to feel like Captain Ahab and get really close and cozy.

 9. Fifty Shades of Green

 It’s always greener on the other side – that has never been truer than for the South African winter.
 Lush is the word to best describe the vegetation.
-Trees, bushes and grass have 50 shades of green after the summer heat is gone and the soil had some rainy days.
+Trees, bushes, and grass have 50 shades of green after the summer heat is gone and the soil had some rainy days.